Angel wings: Bulgaria

-In Bulgaria, angel wings are called kukurini, and are only found in Bansko, south-east Bulgaria.
+In Bulgaria, angel wings are called kukurini, and are only found in Bansko, southwestern Bulgaria.
 They are typically sprinkled with powdered sugar.

-Croatia
+Croatia and Slovenia

-Kroštule is a traditional pastry from Dalmatia and Istria.
-It is made by deep frying dough.
+Kroštule are a traditional Croatian pastry from Dalmatia and Istria, also popular in coastal Slovenia as hroštule.
+It is made from deep frying dough.

 France

 In France, the fried pastry are made in central-eastern France, including Lyon and Saint-Étienne, and are closely related to beignets.
 Traditionally, Lyon cold meat shops sold bugnes just before Lent, due to their high fat content.
 They are also made in the home as a way of using surplus cooking fat, which would be wasted during Lent.
 More recently, bakeries make them, respecting more or less the tradition of Lent.

 French bugnes varieties include crunchy bugnes and soft bugnes.
-The crunchy variety, known as bugnes lyonnaises ("Lyon bugnes"), are cooked in very hot oil with the dough spread out thinly and knotted once or twice.
+The crunchy variety, known as bugnes lyonnaises ('Lyon bugnes), are cooked in very hot oil with the dough spread out thinly and knotted once or twice.
 The soft variety, sometimes known as "pillows", are made with a thicker dough, which is rarely knotted.

 Hungary

-Hungarian csöröge are made from egg yolk, flour, a leavening agent, sugar, salt and cognac or brandy.
+Hungarian csöröge are made from egg yolk, flour, a leavening agent, sugar, salt, and cognac or brandy.
 They are deep fried and sprinkled with powdered sugar.
 They are traditional at weddings.

 Italy

 Italian chiacchiere are eaten at Carnival time.
-Their various regional names include: frappe (a name shared with similar treats) in Rome and Lazio; sfrappole in Emilia Romagna; bugie in Genoa and Piedmont; and galani or crostoli in Veneto and Friuli-Venezia Giulia.
+Their various regional names include: frappe (a name shared with similar treats) in Lazio; sfrappole in Emilia-Romagna; bugie in Genoa and Piedmont; cenci in Tuscany; and galani or crostoli in Friuli-Venezia Giulia, Trentino-Alto Adige, and Veneto.
 Fritte and many other regional names exist.
 Regional variations in the recipe include sprinkling with citrus zest, typically orange or lemon, or using anisette wine as the alcoholic base.
 It is very common in Italian families to make them at home.
-They often accompany the similarly famous "castagnole".
+They often accompany the similarly famous castagnole.

 Lithuania

-“Žagarėliai” are the equivalents of Angel Wings in Lithuania.

-Žagarėliai (or “small sticks” in English) are delicate pastry dough cookies, deep fried in fat.
-It is best to use lard or oil for deep frying these cookies.

-Skruzdėlynas translates as “anthill” in English and is layers of fried dough strips, covered in honey and topped with poppy seeds.
+Žagarėliai are the equivalents of angel wings in Lithuania. Žagarėliai (or "small sticks" in English) are delicate pastry dough cookies, deep fried in fat.
+It is best to use lard or oil for deep frying these cookies.Skruzdėlynas translates as 'anthill' in English and is layers of fried dough strips, covered in honey and topped with poppy seeds.
 It is a typical dessert served during Lithuanian family celebrations.

-Poland

-Faworki and chrusty are the plural forms of the words faworek and chrust respectively.
+PolandFaworki and chrusty are the plural forms of the words faworek and chrust respectively.

 The Polish word faworki was the name reserved for colourful ribbons attached to either female or male clothing, especially ribbons given to medieval knights by their ladies.
 Etymologically the word faworki came to Poland from the French word faveur, meaning 'grace' or 'favour'.

 The Polish word chrust means 'dry branches broken off trees' or 'brushwood'.
 Chruścik is a diminutive of chrust.